 - Job Search Guidance

 Tips & Hacks for Getting Around Madrid

 Our ITA Alumni Ambassadors are living in some of the world's greatest cities.
 We asked them to give us their tips and hacks for navigating the streets and getting from one place to another.
-From trains, motorbikes and chicken buses, our ITA Alumni Ambassadors have you covered to get you where you need to go!
 Here, our lady on the ground Christina Bates provides tips on how to navigate your way around Madrid, Spain!

 One of the main reasons I chose Madrid was because of its central location.
 Being at the center of the peninsula makes it a major logistical base for convenient travel.

 Metro: Second largest metro system in Western Europe (First is the London underground).